 Can My Cat Eat Grapes or Raisins?

-Can cats eat grapes is a common question for pet owners.
+Can cats eat grapes is a common question from pet owners.
 The answer to the question is no, due to their toxicity.
 Even dogs cannot eat grapes.
 This also includes raisins, which are shriveled and dried, dehydrated grapes.

 Grape juice is to be avoided, as well as candies containing grape flavorings.
-This will prevent your cat from being attracted to grapes as a food and wanting to sneak them.
+This will prevent your cat from being attracted to grapes as food and wanting to sneak them.
 Because whether the grape is whole and becomes lodged in their throat or not, simply eating one grape can kill a cat.